bardzolubiefrytki/data_science_interview_questions/README.md

 Link to original post:
 https://www.geeksforgeeks.org/must-do-coding-questions-for-companies-like-amazon-microsoft-adobe/

-Currently only Array ones are solved, stay tuned for more.
+Currently only Array and String ones are solved, stay tuned for more.